-- 25. (1) A person who offers or agrees to supply, or supplies, any goods that- - (a) have been reconditioned, rebuilt or remade; and - (b) that bear the trade mark of the original producer or supplier, must apply a conspicuous notice to those goods stating clearly that they have been 15 reconditioned, rebuilt or remade, as the case may be. - (2) A person who markets any goods that bear a trade mark, but have been imported without the approval or licence of the registered owner of that trade mark, must apply a conspicuous notice to those goods in the prescribed manner and form.
+- 25. (1) A person who offers or agrees to supply, or supplies, any goods that- - (a) have been reconditioned, rebuilt or remade; and - (b) that bear the trade mark of the original producer or supplier, must apply a conspicuous notice to those goods stating clearly that they have been reconditioned, rebuilt or remade, as the case may be.

+(2) A person who markets any goods that bear a trade mark, but have been imported without the approval or licence of the registered owner of that trade mark, must apply a conspicuous notice to those goods in the prescribed manner and form.

-Sales records 20
+Sales records

-- 26. (1) This section does not apply to a transaction if- - (a) section 43 of the Electronic Communications and Transactions Act applies to that transaction; or - (b) the transaction has been exempted in terms of subsection (3). - (2) A supplier of goods or services must provide a written record of each transaction 25 to the consumer to whom any goods or services are supplied. - (3) The record contemplated in subsection (2) must include at least the following information: - (a) The supplier's full name, or registered business name, and VAT registration number, if any; - (b) the address of the premises at which, or from which, the goods or services were supplied; - (c) the date on which the transaction occurred; - (d) a name or description of any goods or services supplied or to be supplied; - (e) the unit price of any particular goods or services supplied or to be supplied; 35 - (f) the quantity of any particular goods or services supplied or to be supplied; - (g) the total price of the transaction, before any applicable taxes; - (h) the amount of any applicable taxes; and - (i) the total price of the transaction, including any applicable taxes. - (4) The Minister may, by notice in the Gazette, exempt categories of goods or 40 services, or circumstances of trade, from the application of subsections (2) and (3).
+26. (1) This section does not apply to a transaction if- (a) section 43 of the Electronic Communications and Transactions Act applies 5 to that transaction; or (b) the transaction has been exempted in terms of subsection (3).
+(2) A supplier of goods or services must provide a written record of each transacti to the consumer to whom any goods or services are supplied.
+(3) The record contemplated in subsection (2) must include at least the following transactions.
+10 information: (a) The supplier's full name, or registered business name, and VAT registrati on number, if any; (b) the address of the premises at which, or from which, the goods or service were supplied; ces 15 (c) the date on which the transaction occurred; (d) a name or description of any goods or services supplied or to be supplied; (e) the unit price of any particular goods or services supplied or to be supplied; (f) the quantity of any particular goods or services supplied or to be supplied; (g) the total price of the transaction, before any applicable taxes; (h) the amount of any applicable taxes; and ed; (i) the total price of the transaction, including any applicable taxes.
+(4) The Minister may, by notice in the Gazette, exempt categories of goods services, or circumstances of trade, from the application of subsections (2) and (3). or 25 Disclosure by intermediaries 27.
+(1) An intermediary must- (a) disclose prescribed information to- (i) any person whom the intermediary solicits or agrees to represent we respect to the sale of any property or services, or from whom to intermediary accepts any property for the purpose of offering it for sale and the 30 (ii) any person from whom the intermediary solicits an offer, or to whom t intermediary offers to supply or supplies- (aa) any service to be performed by a third person; or the 35 (bb) any goods or property belonging to a third person; and 33 (b) keep the prescribed records of all relationships and transactions contemplat in this section. ed (2) Subsection (1) does not apply to an intermediary who is- (a) the executor or other administrator of a deceased's estate, in respect of a property of that estate; ny 40 (b) the liquidator of an insolvent estate, in respect of any property of that esta te; or (c) a trustee in respect of any trust property.
+(3) The Minister may prescribe 45 (3) The Minister may prescribe- (a) the information, including the manner and form of delivery of any su information, that an intermediary, or different categories of intermediary, mu provide in terms of this section; and